Learn About Requirements for Medicaid in California

 - Applicants must meet the income requirements for Medicaid.

-To learn more about qualifying for Medicaid, you can download our comprehensive guide today.
+To learn more about qualifying for Medicaid, you can download our free guide today.

 What are the income requirements for Medicaid in California?

 Medicaid income requirements in California changed recently due to the Affordable Care Act’s Medicaid expansion.
 The income requirements for Medicaid in CA adhere to the federal income limits for medical assistance through Medicaid.
 This Medicaid eligibility requirement statute states that any individual or household that falls below 138 percent of the federal poverty level can be eligible to receive health care assistance through the state.
 However, the Medicaid income requirement may be higher for applicants who meet one of the qualifying conditions listed in the previous section.
 The yearly household income requirement in California increases as the number of household members increases.
 For example, a household with a single member can make a smaller salary than a household with four members and still qualify for Medicaid.

 What are the Medicaid application guidelines in California?

 The Medicaid application guidelines in California require applicants to demonstrate that they meet the Medicaid eligibility requirements.
 This means an applicant must provide proof of Medicaid qualifications through supplemental documents and supporting information such as a Social Security Number, alien registration number, birth certificate or proof of residency.
 In addition to supportive documents, Medicaid eligibility petitioners will be asked to provide detailed information regarding their household.
 There are many steps involved in filling out a Medicaid application.
 To gain a better understanding of what the process entails, download our free guide today.